JialuJialu/Social-Dynamic-Lab/README.md

 ## How do I use git?

 You will need git on your local machine.
 Just do a search for "install git on my OS".
-If you have any trouble, ping George, Chris or Tom.
+If you have any trouble, ping an admin.

 You can find an [interactive git tutorial](https://try.github.io/levels/1/challenges/1) here.